jawline/Parrot/README.md

 # Parrot

 Markdown to HTML templating engine written entirely in Haskell.
-This tool will take a template website and a series of markdown articles and produce a static artifact which can be deployed on a web server.
+This tool will take a template website as well as a series of markdown articles and uses them to produce a static artifact which can be deployed on a web server.
 [For an example, my website was created using this tool](https://parsed.dev).

 ## Dependencies

-We use HIP for image processing, which requires zlib and zlib.h to be installed. `apt install zlib1g-dev` on Ubuntu.
+Parrot uses the `GHC` Haskell compiler and it's accompanying `cabal` dependency managment software to handle compilation and dependencies.
+The quickest way to get these tools into a usable state is with `ghcup`, which is [available here](https://www.haskell.org/ghcup/).
+We use HIP for image processing, which requires zlib and zlib.h to be installed (`apt install zlib1g-dev` on Ubuntu).

 ## Getting Started